-Women continue to be underrepresented in top journals (see VIDA count), and while you can't change what an editor accepts, you can change your submission habits.
-I always seek to embody the confidence of a mediocre white man when submitting my writing.
+Women continue to be underrepresented in top journals (see VIDA count), and while you can’t change what an editor accepts, you can change your submission habits.
+I always seek to embody the confidence of a mediocre white man when submitting to literary magazines.

 5. Don’t email the editor directly unless you’re invited to

 This one is kind of conflicting as people have different opinions.
 I’ve heard it said (from writers) that you should try to email editors directly rather than going through submission platforms like Submittable.
 The theory here is this will get you a faster read.

 I’ve also heard it said (from editors) that this is not only annoying, because when they’re in their personal email they’re not thinking about the magazine, but on a practical level they might end up losing your piece since you didn’t submit through the appropriate channel.

 If you meet an editor at an event and they invite you to submit directly to their email, then feel free to do so.
 Otherwise your best bet is using the submission protocol on the journal’s website.
 You can address a particular editor it’s a person has asked to read your work (i.e. when you’re sending something new after positive reject, which again you should always do).

 6. Don’t submit twice in one submission period

 If a journal states their preferences regarding the frequency of submissions, follow it.
 Journals generally don’t like it when you submit multiple pieces in a submission period, even if you wait for the first piece to be rejected before submitting the second.

 If you’re lucky enough to have a piece accepted by a literary journal, do not send them another piece right away.
 Some journals will tell you how long you should wait if you been published in them, but a good rule of thumb is to wait anywhere from 12 to 18 months before trying that journal again.